Chris-J-Patrick/Detailing-Website-React/README.md

   2. Update documentation to match current project structure and functionalities.
   3. Utilize peer reviews to improve coding practices and discover potential issues early.

+### Adjust Global CSS File to Remove Redundant CSS Files and Classes

+- **Objective**: Streamline CSS to improve maintainability and performance.
+- **Steps**:
+  1. Review and list all current CSS files and classes.
+  2. Remove unused or redundant styles.
+  3. Update `index.css` and ensure functionality remains intact.
+  4. Test for visual consistency and document the changes.

 ### Frontend

 The frontend is built with React and styled using React-Bootstrap to ensure a responsive and professional look.
 Key features include: